-- Sample drug calculation exams, with answers, will be provided prior to the first calculation exam. - Sample drug calculation exams will include every type drug calculation problem that students will be responsible for mastering. - Each course will implement learning activities that illustrate how each type of problem is solved. - Opportunities will be given for students to ask questions and seek assistance prior to the first drug calculation exam. - Each course must include major drugs/drug classifications as applicable to content and should include test items to verify knowledge - If drug calculation questions are included on unit exams, they are to be fill-in the blank.
-Multiple choice questions are not to be given.
-The National Council of State Boards (NCSB) uses fill in the blank medication calculations and the candidates are asked to give numbers only: whole numbers or round to the tenth or hundredth decimal place as applicable with the units of measure provided. https://www.ncsbn.org/2016\RN\DetTestPlan\Educator.pdf, p.49
+- Sample drug calculation exams will include every type drug calculation problem that students will be responsible for mastering. - Each course will implement learning activities that illustrate how each type of problem is solved.

+- Opportunities will be given for students to ask questions and seek assistance prior to the first drug calculation exam. - Each course must include major drugs/drug classifications as applicable to content and should include test items to verify knowledge.